gwensummers325-cmyk/driveallow2/replit.md

 # Overview

-DriveWise is a smart allowance management system for teen drivers that helps parents teach safe driving habits through financial incentives and penalties.
+DriveAllow is a smart allowance management system for teen drivers that helps parents teach safe driving habits through financial incentives and penalties.
 The application tracks driving behavior, manages allowances, and provides real-time notifications for both parents and teens.
 Parents can set allowance parameters, report driving incidents, and award bonuses, while teens can monitor their balance and driving performance.

 # User Preferences